Frequently asked questions are grouped under the following headings:

 How is NOAA’s Office of Law Enforcement related to the National Weather Service?

-NOAA’s Office of Law Enforcement falls under the NOAA Fisheries line office and is focused on the enforcement of marine resource laws.
-NOAA’s National Weather Service is a different line office and is responsible for providing weather, water, and climate data as well as forecasts and warnings.
+As a federal agency, NOAA mission area extends from the bottom of the sea to the sun and stars.
+Different mission areas are grouped into Line Officers.
+The Fisheries Service is one line office within NOAA, and the National Weather Services is another line office.
+The Office of Law Enforcement falls under NOAA Fisheries and is focused on the enforcement of marine resource laws.
+NOAA’s National Weather Service is responsible for providing weather, water, and climate data as well as forecasts and warnings.

 Enforcement of Regulations